 The process of manufacturing enriched uranium from natural uranium used in nuclear reactors or weapons leaves "depleted" uranium.
 DU has 40 percent less radioactivity, but the same chemical toxicity as natural uranium.

-If you think you were exposed to depleted uranium during your military service, talk to your local VA Environmental Health Coordinator.
-Ask to be screened for depleted uranium exposure, and ask about the Depleted Uranium Follow-Up Program.
+If you think you were exposed to depleted uranium during your service, talk to your local VA Environmental Health Coordinator.
+Ask to be screened for depleted uranium exposure, and ask about the Depleted Uranium Follow-up Program.

 Some Gulf War, Bosnia, Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND) Veterans who may have been exposed to DU are those who were: on, in or near vehicles hit with friendly fire; entering or near burning vehicles; near fires involving DU munitions; or salvaging damaged vehicles.